engineyard/ey-cloud-recipes/cookbooks/env_vars/README.md

   [[ -f /data/INSERT_APP_NAME/shared/config/env.custom ]] && . /data/INSERT_APP_NAME/shared/config/env.custom
 ```

 This works best on environments with just one app, as the specified app's variables will be sourced for all sessions.
-If you have multiple apps, you should choose just per environment.
+If you have multiple apps, you should choose just one per environment.

 Rails 4.1 adds secret.yml support as a better solution than environment variables.
 You can put this file into the the shared/config directory (like database.yml) so it's not stored in your repo (just on the snapshots) and you can use it in Rails 4.0 and 3.2 with https://github.com/pixeltrix/rails-secrets.